basecamp/lufo/README.md

 # Lufo for jQuery
-### A jQuery plugin to track the most recent options chosen on a `<select>` element and displays them at the top of the list
+### A jQuery plugin to track the most recent options chosen on a `<select>` element and display them at the top of the list

 Intro copy here